geotools/geotools/docs/user/library/coverage/internal/format.rst

 Multi-dimensional
 '''''''''''''''''

 There are also several approaches to handling multi-dimensional data, again with different approaches taken by different groups.
-Usually these groups are working with NetCDF files from different organisations (and thus have different conventions to contend with).
+Usually these groups are working with NetCDF files from different organizations (and thus have different conventions to contend with).